mstksg/inCode/copy/entries/inside.md

 </aside>

-Some notes about Functors before we move on!
+Some notes before we move on!

 First of all, even though we have been writing things like `(fmap f) x`, the parentheses are actually unnecessary due to the way Haskell associates function